-RightBooth 7 will alters its Windows Title each time a screen is displayed during an event.
+RightBooth 7 alters its Windows Title each time a screen is displayed when playing an event.

 Consider a typical RightBooth event flow when taking a photo.
 The following event screens are displayed to the user:

-And during this process RightBooth 7 will now automatically alter its Window title (behind the scenes) as follows:
+And during this process RightBooth 7 will automatically alter its Window title for the following text: